scandiweb/satoshi-hyva/CONTRIBUTING.md

   ```bash
   git push origin branch-name
   ```
-- Open a pull request (PR) against the `production` branch of the original repository.
+- Open a pull request (PR) against the `main` branch of the original repository.
 - Provide a clear description of the changes you've made.

 ### 6. **Review and Feedback**